I have wanted to be a writer ever since I was a little kid.

 I started doodling little animals and characters.
 It felt good.
 I started putting my doodles onto t-shirts and greetings cards, and before I knew it, I had an online shop!

-I’m now busy finishing my children’s novel, writing a picture book, and making notes for a book on creativity, which I will also
+I now live a few minutes’ walk from the sea in Hampshire, UK.
+I’m busy finishing my children’s novel, writing a picture book, and making notes for a book on creativity, which I will also

 It may have taken me 50 years, but I am finally the writer and illustrator I always wanted to be.
 Along the way I had a helping hand in the form of TRE (tension releasing exercises) but that’s a whole other story, which you can read about here…